projectriff/cli/docs/riff_streaming_processor_create.md

       --dry-run                 print kubernetes resources to stdout rather than apply them to the cluster, messages normally on stdout will be sent to stderr
       --function-ref name       name of function build to deploy -h, --help                    help for create
-      --input name              name of stream to read messages from (may be set multiple times) -n, --namespace name          kubernetes namespace (defaulted from kube config) --output name             name of stream to write messages to (may be set multiple times) --tail                    watch processor logs
+      --input name              name of stream to read messages from (or parameter:stream, may be set multiple times) -n, --namespace name          kubernetes namespace (defaulted from kube config) --output name             name of stream to write messages to (or parameter:stream, may be set multiple times) --tail                    watch processor logs
       --wait-timeout duration   duration to wait for the processor to become ready when watching logs (default "10m")
 ```